nksaraf/vinxi/docs/guide/aliases.md

 :::

 Now, your aliases will work everywhere in your app.
-Remember to add the `vite-tsconfig-paths` plugin to all the routers that might need to resolve such imports.
-By rule of hand, that would be all the routers that are not `type: "static"`.
+Remember to add the `vite-tsconfig-paths` plugin to all the services that might need to resolve such imports.
+By rule of hand, that would be all the services that are not `type: "static"`.

-So, if you have a typical SSR app with server functions, you need to add the plugin to all three routers.
+So, if you have a typical SSR app with server functions, you need to add the plugin to all three services.

 ::: code-group